 After completing this study unit you will be able to:

-- List the deep muscles of the posterior compartment of forearm.
+- List the deep extensors of the forearm.

 Find out more about the origin, insertion, neurovascular supply and function of these muscles by watching the video below.

 Take a quiz

 After watching the video you should be ready to test and solidify your knowledge of the extensors of the forearm with the following quiz!